kaitlynflynn/Calculator/README.md

 ## Deployment
 https://kfly-calculator.netlify.com/

 Responsive to a variety of screen sizes!
 My favorite is using it like it's the size on the iPhone 8 Plus (414 x 736).
-You should be able to size it to whatever size you are comfortable with.
+You should be able to size it to whatever size you are comfortable with, but not any smaller than an average size smartphone.

 ## Built With
 For this application I built this entirely with the following: